Bread in Spain: In the Americas

-The Spanish bakery is the basis of the current Hispanic-American bakery, which later adapted the recipes to its climate, its ingredients and its own tastes.
+The Spanish bakery is the basis of the current Hispanic-American bakery, which later adapted the recipes to its climate, its ingredients, and its own tastes.

-Wheat was one of the first foods to be imported into the New World, and the culture of bread was one of the first that the Spanish colonization introduced into the diet of the natives, despite the fact that this food and nutritional niche was already occupied by corn.
-The massive cultivation of wheat in America also had a political reason, since the Spanish controlled in one way or another the production, distribution and sale of the product.
+Wheat was one of the first foods to be imported into the New World, and the culture of bread was one of the first that the Spanish colonization introduced into the diet of the natives, despite the fact that this food and nutritional niche was already occupied by sweetcorn.
+The massive cultivation of wheat in America also had a political reason, since the Spanish controlled in one way or another the production, distribution, and sale of the product.
 The rejection of its cultivation was manifested as a form of resistance against Spanish rule.
-In Mesoamerica, for example, Antonio de Mendoza denounced that the indigenous people ignored the cultivation of wheat, among other things because they used the same techniques as for planting corn (with a coa) and wheat did not prosper.
-Even so, the culture of bread ended up adapting to America hand in hand with Evangelization.
+In Mesoamerica, for example, Antonio de Mendoza denounced that the indigenous people ignored the cultivation of wheat, among other things, because they used the same techniques for planting corn (with a coa) and wheat did not prosper.
+Even so, the culture of bread ended up adapting to America, hand in hand with Evangelization.

-Today the Hispanic bakery is spread throughout the Americas, and bread is a common food, with different variants depending on the country and region.
+Today, the Hispanic bakery is spread throughout the Americas, and bread is a common food, with different variants depending on the country and region.
 For example: